Kiran7007/Interview-Preparation/docs/kotlin.md

 }
 ```

-The first is controlled cleanup.

-The second creates an independent coroutine.

 ---

-## What happens to `finally` when a coroutine is cancelled?
+## What is a common `finally` + cancellation interview question?

-`finally` normally executes during cancellation.
+- `finally` normally executes during cancellation.
+- A non-suspending cleanup statement can run normally.
+- `Cleanup` is printed in the first example.
+- A suspending call inside `finally` may immediately fail because the coroutine is already cancelled.

 ```kotlin
 val job = launch {